barstoolbluz/ssrc/API_DOCUMENTATION.md

 #include <memory>
 #include "shibatch/ssrc.hpp"

-// For simplicity, this example does not include dithering.
-// See src/cli/cli.cpp for a more advanced example with dithering.

 void convert_file(const std::string& in_path, const std::string& out_path) {
     try {
         // 1.
 Set up the reader for single-precision floats